prasenforu/serverless/README.md

 When the function is called through HTTP, what we do is contact the router, which reroutes our requests to the right address.
 In our case, a request to http://FISION_ROUTER/hello_world will be handled by function hello_world.py.

 ##### Step #2.
-If the function does not exist in execution, a new container would be instantiated with the adequate execution environment (nodeJS is our example).
-Then, the new container will retrieve the hello.js function by means of the fetcher.
+If the function does not exist in execution, a new container would be instantiated with the adequate execution environment (python is our example).
+Then, the new container will retrieve the hello_world.py function by means of the fetcher.

 ##### Step #3.
 After a few milliseconds, the container will be ready to handle the HTTP request that it will receive through the router.